maxdesalle/website/content/posts/privacy-how-to-get-off-the-radar-with-ease.md

 - [**NextDNS**](https://nextdns.io): NextDNS protects you from all kinds of security threats, blocks ads and trackers on websites and in apps and provides a safe and supervised Internet for kids — on all devices and on all networks.

 The setup is incredibly easy, they have a generous free plan and a cheap premium plan.
 You can configure a ton of features as well as blockers.
-On top of that, if you are into crypto, NextDNS is also a [Handshake](https://handshake.org) resolver, which will allow you to browse decentralized domains.

 ## VPN